Tim Hortons offers annual Special Olympics Donut from Feb. 2-4, with 100% of proceeds donated to Special Olympics Canada

 "Together, through the sale of each Special Olympics Donut, we can help make a difference in the lives of athletes who deserve the opportunity to reach their full potential."

-The Special Olympics Donut can be purchased at participating Tim Hortons restaurants across Canada Feb.
-2 through Feb.
+The Special Olympics Donut can be purchased at participating Tim Hortons restaurants across Canada starting today through Feb.
 4. The Special Olympics Donut is a delicious chocolate cake ring donut with white fondant, coloured sprinkles and whipped topping.
 The multi-coloured design was inspired by the themes of diversity and inclusion that are central to the Special Olympics mission.

 "We are grateful to have Tim Hortons support of our community sport programming and competition opportunities that enrich the lives of more than 42,000 athletes with intellectual and developmental disabilities nationwide," says Gail Hamamoto, Chief Executive Officer of Special Olympics Canada.
 "We look forward to seeing Canadians showcase their belief in inclusion by visiting their local Tim Hortons to purchase a Special Olympics Donut from February 2-4.
 Together we are creating more inclusive communities across Canada."